oicr-gsi/shesmu/language.md

 | List       | `[`_inner_`]`            | `a`_inner_ |
 | Tuple      | `{`_t1_`,`_t2_`,` ...`}` | `t` _n_ _t1_ _t2_ Where _n_ is the number of elements in the tuple. |

+## Functions
+At the top level of a file, functions may be defined:

+    Function myfunc(string someparameter) someparameter ~ /.*x$/;

+Functions may use constants or previously defined functions (either built-in or defined in the file).
+Functions cannot be defined recursively.
+The return type is determined automatically.

 ## Expressions
 Shesmu has the following expressions, for lowest precedence to highest precendence.